ethereum/portal-network-specs/README.md

 Querying and reading data from the network should be fast enough for human-driven wallet operations, like estimating the gas for a transaction or reading state from a contract.

-### History Network: Headers, Blocks, and Receipts
+### Legacy History Network: Headers, Blocks, and Receipts

-The History Network facilitates on-demand retrieval of the history of the Ethereum chain.
+The Legacy History Network facilitates on-demand retrieval of the history of the Ethereum chain.
 This includes:

 - Headers
 - Block bodies